luciapeterlin/tienda-ecommerce/README.md

 Develop an ecommerce with the following sections:

 1) Home: Product list that includes items name, price and photo.
-2) Product detail: Name of the product, description, price, sku.
+2) Product detail: Name of the product, description, price and sku.
 3) User Registration: With name, surname, email and password.
 4) Login: Login with email and password.